lauvindra/Time-Series-Analysis-From-Using-ARIMA-Model-Scratch/README.md

 * https://www.machinelearningplus.com/time-series/time-series-analysis-python/
 * https://www.machinelearningplus.com/time-series/arima-model-time-series-forecasting-python/

-Check my PDF readme file for more detailed information and notebook for the implementaion for this project using Air Passengers dataset.
+Check my Time Series Analysis PDF file for more detailed information and notebook for the implementaion for this project using Air Passengers dataset.